 – CSSC will not discriminate on the grounds of race, age, gender, ability, or any other protected characteristic.
 All candidates shall be treated equally and assessed on the merits of their responses

-– Free places are awarded in trust with no deposit required.
-All tuition and materials required to complete the course are included, but some tutors may offer additional tools and materials for sale, these are not included
+– All tuition and materials required to complete the course are included, but some tutors may offer additional tools and materials for sale, these are not included

 – Non-attendance at the allocated workshop forfeits the subsidised place, no alternative will be offered